robmsmt/robmsmt.github.io/about.md

 🇬🇧 -> 🇺🇸

 Machine Learning Engineer who specializes in speech systems & enjoys building products at the forefront of intelligent technology.
+I know just enough VIM to be dangerous :q

 ---